inferno-framework/davinci-pdex-test-kit/README.md

    or [without docker](https://github.com/inferno-framework/inferno-reference-server?tab=readme-ov-file#running-without-docker)
    (NOTE: this decision can be made independently from whether to run the test kit with docker or using Ruby).

+## Running Server Tests and Client Tests against each other

+A preset has been provided if you would like to run the test kits against each other.
+To do so:
+1. Begin each test suite in separate windows.
+2. Select the "PDex Payer Server Preset for Client Tests" preset in the Server Suite.
+3. Select "Run All Tests" for both kits.
+Input the same access token for both, but do not click submit.
+4. Begin the Client tests by clicking submit.
+It will now await a member-match to begin the workflow.
+5. Begin the Server tests by clicking submit.
+It will send a member-match request to begin the workflow.
+6. Once a member-match request is received, the client tests will begin awaiting clinical data requests.
+The server tests will automatically begin sending them.
+Once the Server tests have reached the second group, you may attest in the client that clinical data requests are over.
+7. Let both test kits finish, attesting in client side that member-match's have all been received after Server group 2.1 completes.
+The tests are not expected to pass at this time.

+Note that there is a currently a race condition that means that the client test may fail to respond to some server test suite requests.
+As a work-around, run the server test suite a second time while the client is waiting for clinical data requests during test 1.2.

+## Instructions for Developing tests

 ## Providing Feedback and Reporting Issues